 - During periods when you don't have symptoms, include whole grains and a variety of fruits and vegetables in your eating plan.
 Start new foods one at a time, in small amounts.

-- When you have symptoms, such as diarrhea or abdominal pain, follow the recommended food list provided by your registered dietitian.
-Foods to avoid may include high fiber foods, raw and gas-producing vegetables, most raw fruits and beverages with caffeine.
+- When you have symptoms, such as diarrhea or abdominal pain, follow the recommended food list provided by your registered dietitian nutritionist.
+Foods to avoid may include high-fiber foods, raw and gas-producing vegetables, most raw fruits and beverages with caffeine.